vdunbar/bash-text-analysis/4_medline.md

 The other issue is the ability to rely on complex search strategies using a combination of keywords and MeSH for systematic, scoping, rapid, and other reviews.
 The rigour by which these searches are constructed depend somewhat highly on appropriately applied indexing.

-A few examples of misapplied subject headings:
+A few examples of misapplied subject headings include:

-* Papers in rehabilitation sciences  looking at anatomical calves indexed with “cattle”
+* Papers in rehabilitation sciences looking at anatomical calves indexed with "cattle"
-* White matter in the brain indexed with “residential characteristics for European ancestry”
+* White matter in the brain indexed with "residential characteristics for European ancestry"
-* Articles about medical residents indexed with the subject heading “long term care residents”
+* Articles about medical residents indexed with the subject heading "long term care residents"
 * The Randomized Controlled Trial publication type being misapplied.
 This study type in particular is important for systematic reviews of randomized controlled trials.

 <br /><br />